deg4uss3r/libpnet/examples/programming_with_pnet.md

 From here we can pick an interface to sniff.
 Let's subscript to the interface `en0` because it has an active IPv4 address.

-## Opening The Device for Sniffing
+## Step 2: Opening The Device for Sniffing

 Using the base code above let's open the interface for printing out the raw bytes of the first ten packets: